Brandontzhang/OOD-SpreadSheet/README.md

 ### Model/SpreadSheet
 Fields:
-- Contains a 2D array of Cells
+- Contains a 2D arraylist of Cells

 Public Methods:
-- list<Cell> getRegionCells(Coord, Coord) -> returns a list of cells in a given area between the two cells
-- void updateCell(Coord, String) -> updates the given Cell with the string
 - Cell getCell(Coord) -> returns a cell given its coordinates
 - Coord getCoord(Cell) -> returns the coordinate of a cell
+- list(Cells) getRegionCells(Coord, Coord) -> returns a list of cells in a given area between the two cells
+- void updateCell(Coord, String) -> updates the given Cell with the string

 Private Methods:
 - Cell createNewCell(Coord) -> creates a new cell at the coordinate if the user hasn't tried to access it before and we haven't made it yet